opensafely/documentation/includes/glossary.md

 *[draft published outputs]: a collection of released outputs prepared for publication to the general public.
 *[dataset definition]: Describes, using ehrQL, the EHR data to extract from a backend.
 *[ehrQL]: The Electronic Health Records Query Language.
 A Domain-Specific Language (DSL) for EHR data.
-*[dataset]: A tabular data structure with one row per patient and one column per variable.
-*[backend]: an individual clinical database that a data provider makes accessible via the OpenSAFELY platform.
 *[data provider]: an operator of a database (in UK data protection law, a data processor) that contains sensitive patient data; who also provides a secure infrastructure for running OpenSAFELY next to that data.
 *[CKD]: Chronic kidney disease
 *[RRT]: Renal replacement therapy